hms-dbmi/EHRtemporalVariability/README.md

 If you use EHRtemporalVariability, please cite:

-Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal dataset shifts in electronic health records.
-Accepted in GigaScience.
-2020.
-Preprint submitted to medRxiv. https://doi.org/10.1101/2020.04.07.20056564
+Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal data-set shifts in electronic health records.
+GigaScience, Volume 9, Issue 8, August 2020, giaa079. https://doi.org/10.1093/gigascience/giaa079

 Consider also citing any of the original methods and case studies describing the approach: